tsunami416604/azure-docs.hu-hu/articles/application-gateway/application-gateway-create-gateway-portal.md

 ## <a name="log-in-to-azure"></a>Jelentkezzen be az Azure-ba

-Jelentkezzen be az Azure portálon, a [http://portal.azure.com](http://portal.azure.com)
+Jelentkezzen be az Azure-portálon: [http://portal.azure.com](http://portal.azure.com)

 ## <a name="create-an-application-gateway"></a>Application Gateway létrehozása